usecannon/cannon/packages/skill/references/registry.md

 If `--private-key` is not specified, it will be requested via stdin.

+**Note:** You may want to use `--exclude-cloned` to prevent publishing subpackages if your setup clones other packages that should remain separate.

 ### Package Ownership

 - First publisher of a package name becomes the owner